judechays/STADL/readme.md

 ##### SAC `ntspsac`

-The SAC model specification rejects the null for *ρ* with 95% of confidence, suggesting interdependence, and we do not reject the null for *λ* regarding clustering in unobservables.
+The Wald tests from the SAC model specification reject the null hypothesis for *ρ*=0 with 95% confidence, suggesting interdependence, but fail to reject the null for *λ*=0, suggesting less evidence of spatial clustering in unobservables.

 ``` r
 lag_sac <- ntspsac(reg,wm)